Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Results

 \section{Results}

-We evaluate the alignment between vision and text encoders across benchmarks commonly used for CLIP-like models, including zero-shot image classification, image retrieval, localization, multilingual classification/retrieval, and dense caption image-text retrieval.
+We evaluate the alignment between vision and text encoders across commonly used VLM benchmarks, including zero-shot domain transfer, image retrieval \ref{sec:results-cls-ret}, localization \ref{sec:localization}, multilingual classification/retrieval \ref{subsec:multiling}, and dense caption image-text retrieval \ref{subsec:dci}.
+Our goal here is to evaluate the effectiveness of the learned alignment, showcase the flexibility of the framework as well as show that strong task-specific capabilities of uni-modal embeddings are retained in the joint embedding space.
 We demonstrate that aligning unimodal vision-language encoders can match or exceed the performance of large CLIP models, despite using smaller datasets and less compute.
 Additionally, our alignment framework is flexible, enabling the use of specialized encoders for specific tasks, such as aligning multilingual text encoders for multilingual or low-resource image classification/retrieval, or long-context text encoders for dense image/caption retrieval.
 Furthermore, aligning DINOv2 with a text encoder improves image localization beyond CLIP's vision encoder due to DINOv2’s superior localization features.